|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 MOAD 05 – Administrative and Clinical Procedures (72 hours)

 This course is the introduction to various administrative skills that will be required from an individual in the health clerical worker field.
 It includes reception skills and processes, focusing particularly on record management procedure.
 Subjects such as scheduling, inventory control and communication techniques (over the phone, e-mail and interpersonal) will also be dealt with.

 MOAD 06 – Medical Billing Procedures (60 hours)

 The course serves as an introduction to terminology and procedures unique to pharmaceutical and medical billing.
 This, among others topics, will involve exploring the communication of information between pharmacists and physicians regarding medications.
 The importance of classifications, spelling and pronunciation of the most commonly ordered prescription medications will be emphasized, as will the study of appreciations, symbols and systems of measurements surrounding prescriptions.

-Students will also become familiar with the procedures, forms and processes related to all forms of billing.
+Students will become familiar with the procedures, forms and processes related to different forms of billing.
 This will include familiarity with the Preamble and Fee Schedule from the Medical Services Plan of British Columbia.
-Students will also learn the procedure, forms and processes related to alternate forms of billing.
-The study includes, but not limited to, learning about the WCB (Workers’ Compensation Board), ICBC (Insurance Corporation of British Columbia), Department of Veterans’ Affairs, out-of-province billing, and medical-legal billing.
+Students will also learn the procedures, forms and processes related to alternative forms of billing.
+The study includes, but is not limited to, learning about the WCB (Workers’ Compensation Board), ICBC (Insurance Corporation of British Columbia), Department of Veterans’ Affairs, out-of-province billing, and medical-legal billing.